 Igniting Student Ownership: School staff will learn how to have students use Learning Targets and Success Criteria to influence their work and give feedback to a peer.
-Math and ELA Learning Targets and

-Success Criteria developed by experts are included in the Standards Tracker to help jump start teacher facilitation.
+Math and ELA Learning Targets and Success Criteria developed by experts are included in the Standards Tracker to help jump start teacher facilitation.
 The training format will allow participants to learn how to immediately shift toward a more student-centered classroom and allow time for them to plan their lesson implementing the techniques learned during the training.

-Professional development will lead to classroom instruction with academic rigor, high order questions, high academic and character standards, and engaged, active student learning as a result of the many layers of support already provided at the school:
+Professional development will lead to classroom instruction with academic rigor, high order questions, high academic and character standards, and engaged, active student learning as a result of the many layers of support provided at the school:

-- 1. Fully released on site academic coaches: Literacy and Math subject area coaches - 2.
-Mentoring for inexperienced teachers - 3.
+- 1. Fully released on site academic coaches: Literacy, Math and Science subject area coaches - 2.
+Student Success Coach to serve as a liaison with student, family, instructional staff in ensuring all students are placed in challenging courses and progress successfully to be on track for graduation and college/career success - 3.
+Mentoring for inexperienced teachers - 4.
 Collaborative planning opportunities for professional learning to ensure grade level and vertical curriculum alignment